 If you drive less than 12,000 miles a year and write off your car as a business expense, leasing makes sense.
 Leasing also works if you don’t have a down payment or trade-in car.
 If you take good care of your cars and want a new vehicle every few years, leasing may be your best bet as well.

 If you lease, read the fine print in your contract.
-You could run into trouble if you pay too much up front — more than $2,000 — and the car is wrecked or stolen in the first few months of the lease.
+You could run into trouble if you pay too much up front -- more than $2,000 -- and the car is wrecked or stolen in the first few months of the lease.
 The dealer won’t refund you that money, so it's best to stick with a smaller or no down payment to protect yourself from early loss.
 Make sure your lease has gap insurance to cover the difference between the car’s value and your lease obligation if the car is totaled or stolen.
-Be realistic about how much you drive annually, to avoid extra mileage charges.
-Also, don’t lease a car beyond its warranty period, which averages three years, or you could shell out extra maintenance dollars.
+Also be realistic about how much you drive annually, to avoid extra mileage charges.
+Don’t lease a car beyond its warranty period, which averages three years, or you could shell out extra maintenance dollars.

 - Can You Trade in Two Cars for One?